 - Best Portable Home Gym: TRX Training Pro4

-- Best Home Gym for Beginners: WalkingPad KingSmith Workout Bench
+- Best Home Gym for Beginners: WalkingPad KingSmith Tone Up Workout Station

-- Best Home Gym for Small Spaces: Beyond Voltra
+- Best Home Gym for Small Spaces: Beyond Power Voltra I

 Specs

-- Highlights: Dual 224-lb weight stacks, 2:1 pulley ratio, Multiple pull-up grips, Laser-etched column markings
+- Highlights: Dual 170-lb weight stacks, 2:1 pulley ratio, Multi-grip pull-up bar, Laser-etched column markings

 Best Home Gym for Streaming: Speediance Gym Monster